-In this interview, we talked to Francesca Wiggins, Head of Clinical Practice at the UCO, about leg pain.
+In this interview, we talked to Francesca Wiggins, Head of Clinical Practice at the UCO, about leg pain and osteopathy.

 Can osteopathy help with my leg pain?